Aboriginal means relating to a group of people native to a geographic region. These are the original inhabitants of a region.

 Heredity is the transmission of genetic material from parents to offspring.

 Heterozygous means that the two genetic code values (alleles) at a point in the genetic code are different.

 Homozygous means that the two genetic code values (alleles) at a point in the genetic code are identical.

 A hypervariable region (HVR) is a part of the mitochondrial genome.
-There are two human Hypervariable Regions.
+There are two human hypervariable regions: HVR1 and HVR2.
 They do not contain genes.
 Therefore, they have a faster change (mutation) rate than the coding part of the mitochondrial genome.